 As at the end of the reporting period, the Board of Supervisors has eight supervisors, including two shareholder supervisors, three employee supervisors and three external supervisors.
 Under the Board of Supervisors, two special committees were established, namely the Supervision Committee and the Nomination, Remuneration and Evaluation Committee.
 Both of the committees are headed by external supervisors.
-The Board of Supervisors, which placed the interests of shareholders and the Company as the top priority, fulfilled its supervision duties and was actively engaged in the project-based research and studies and the auditing investigation, overseeing the Company's development strategies, financial activities, risk management, internal control and the duty-fulfillment of the Board of Directors and the senior management.
-During the reporting period, the Company held five meetings of the Board of Supervisors and three meetings of the special committees of the Board of Supervisors to consider or hear 39 issues.
+The Board of Supervisors, which placed the interests of shareholders and the Company as the top priority, fulfilled its supervision duties and was actively engaged in the project-based research and studies and the auditing investigation, overseeing the Company's development strategies, financial activities, risk management, internal control and the duty-fulfillment of the Board of Directors and three meetings of the special committees of the Board of Supervisors to consider or hear 39 issues.